KeppySoftware/OmniMIDI/README.md

 - Voicemeeter Virtual ASIO *(Will throw a BASS_ERROR_NOTAVAIL exception but still work)*
 ## Unsupported ASIO devices
 - ASIO2WASAPI *(Throws a BASS_ERROR_UNKNOWN exception)*
-- ASIO4ALL *(It does work, but closing the MIDI app makes it get stuck into an exiting loop.
-Task Manager is required to terminate it.)*
 - Realtek ASIO *(Throws a BASS_ERROR_UNKNOWN exception)*
 ## Untested ASIO devices
 - ASIO Digidesign Driver